Ousmane Camara (footballer, born 1998)

-Ousmane Camara (born 28 December 1998) is a Guinean professional footballer who plays as a winger for Kazakhstan Premier League club Astana and Guinea national team.
+Ousmane Camara (born 28 December 1998) is a Guinean professional footballer who plays as a winger for China League One club Guangdong GZ-Power and Guinea national team.

 Club career

 On 13 January 2022, Dinamo Tbilisi announced the signing of Camara to a three-year contract from Dila Gori.

 On 21 January 2024, Astana announced the singing of Camara to a three-year contract.